Writers in Residence at Gladstone's Library

 Writer in Residence Programme for 2015: OPEN NOW!

 Gladstone’s Library’s immensely successful Writer in Residence programme is now seeking submissions for residencies to take place in 2015.
 There will be four residencies offered in 2015.
 Each of the winning writers will be awarded a full month’s residency in the wonderfully creative atmosphere of Gladstone’s Library.
 During that month, each writer will publish two blogs about their stay, run a one-day workshop on the craft of creative writing, and host an evening event where they talk about any aspect of their writing life.
 Each residency comes with full board and lodging, travel expenses within the UK and a stipend of £100 per week.
 Previous judges of the prize include Damian Barr, Stella Duffy, and Jessica Fellowes.
-The 2015 judges will be announced on Monday 24 February 2014.
+The 2015 judges are Vanessa Gebbie, Charles Gladstone, Katrina Naomi and Sarah Waters.

 Adnan Mahmutovic, 2014 Writer in Residence: ‘It is great being in a place where people love and take pride in what they do, regardless of the kind of work they do.
 It is this amazing human atmosphere that makes the stay here as rewarding as it is.
 Spending all day long at Gladstone’s astonishing old library, you just don't want to leave until they kick you out at 10 pm, because, let’s face it, you do need some sleep, and they’re just being kind to you.
 And you may even claim a favourite chair or desk.